 - a.
 Lie within RV-RW-PYLON. - b.
-On any Z plane, and more than 30mm from the tailpipe defined in 3.8.2, only contain no more than two closed symmetrical sections with a maximum total area of 5000mm2, these provisions being satisfied when considering both sides of the car.
-Outside of RV-TAIL-EXH, the thickness of each section may not exceed 25mm when measured in the Y direction.
+On any Z plane, and more than 30mm from the tailpipe defined in 3.8.2 when considering both sides of the car, only contain no more than two closed symmetrical sections with a maximum total area of 5000mm. these provisions being satisfied when considering both sides of the car.
+This does not apply if the complete section lies within 30mm of the Exhaust Tailpipe defined in Article 3.8.2.
+For any complete closed section outside of RV-TAIL-EXH, the thickness of each section may not exceed 25mm when measured in the Y direction.